lbagic/web.client.js/docs/guide/components.md

 ## SntModal & SntOverlay

 Wrapper for handling basic popover elements.
-Can be used in combination with router parameters for a better user experience (e.g. clicking back on browsers/phones close the popover).
+Can be used in combination with router parameters for a better user experience (e.g. clicking back in web or phone browser closes the popover).

 #### Events: `open`, `close`, `toggle`